-For a beach with similar grotty sand but a much nicer feel to it, head to Hobe Sound Beach on the north end of the island.
+For a beach with similar grotty sand but a much nicer feel to it (wider and with more people), head to Hobe Sound Beach on the north end of the island.

 Exit Highway 95 at Indiantown Rd and head toward the ocean.
 After 4 1/2 miles, turn left on U.S. Highway 1.
 Follow the signs to Jupiter Island, turning right on Beach Rd.
 When you cross onto the island, you will pass some tall apartment buildings.
 After that, you can park along the road or in the parking lot on the right.
 Parking is free.